 In traditional Japanese culture, the equivalent of the apple a day keeps the doctor away is the umeboshi plum.
-Today, these amazing umeboshi plums are considered as a ancient power food.
+Today, people still regard these amazing umeboshi plums as an ancient power food.

 Pickled umeboshi plums come from the fruit of Prunus mume.
 This is actually an Asian species of apricot.
 But it is more commonly called a plum.

 The fruits are picked at the end of June when they are green and unripe.
 This is when the plums are at the peak of their acidity.
 Pickling process requires salt.
 Then add the salt and shiso leaves or beefsteak.
 Shiso is a medicinal herb that gives the pickled umeboshi plum its distinctive red color.

-The preserved plums are then aged for a year or longer, until they become small and shriveled with a reddish hue from the shiso leaves.
+The plums are then aged for a year or longer, until they become small and shriveled with a reddish hue from the shiso leaves.
 Due their high citric acid content, the picked umeboshi plums taste salty and sour.

 Using the Plums

 In traditional Japanese societies, everyone ate the umeboshi plums.
-From daimyo to sumo wrestlers, and samurais who ate them to ward off battle fatigue.
+Daimyo, sumo wrestlers, and samurais would eat umeboshi plums to overcome battle fatigue.

 Today, people eat umeboshi plums in a variety of ways.
-The preserved plums are used in dressings, dips, and sauces to enhance flavor in various dishes and to whet one’s appetite.
+You can use umeboshi plums in dressings, dips, and sauces to enhance flavor in various dishes.
+The sourness of the plums whet one’s appetite.

 Benefits of the Amazing Umeboshi Plums